thewecas/mongodb/Readme.md

   - speed of development'
 - Document is basic unit of data
 - Collection is grouping of document
-- Databse is cotainer of collection
+- Database is container of collection

 ## Document

 - Data is stored in document
 - Max document size is 16MB
 - Displayed as JSON format, but stored in BSON(binary JSON) format
-- BSON provides additonal datatypes compared to JSON
+- BSON provides additional datatypes compared to JSON
 - Datatypes supported by BSON
   - String
   - Array